pierre-rouleau/pel/README.rst

               PEL currently implements 520 interactive commands.
 Some are always loaded.
 Several are auto-loaded when needed.
-This count exclude the template commands that are dynamically constructed and loaded only for major modes, such as Erlang, that support extensive tempo skeleton templates.
+This count excludes the number of template commands that are dynamically constructed and loaded only for major modes, such as Erlang, that support extensive tempo skeleton templates.